Armistice of Cassibile

-The Armistice of Cassibile was an armistice that was signed on 3 September 1943 between the Kingdom of Italy and the Allies during World War II.
-It was made public five days later.
+The Armistice of Cassibile (Italian: Armistizio di Cassibile) was signed on 3 September 1943 by Italy and the Allies.
+It marked the end of hostilities between Italy and the Allies during World War II.

-It was signed by Major General Walter Bedell Smith for the Allies and Brigade General Giuseppe Castellano for Italy at a conference of generals from both sides in an Allied military camp at Cassibile, in Sicily, which had recently been occupied by the Allies.
-The armistice was approved by both Italian King Victor Emmanuel III and Marshal Badoglio, who was the Prime Minister of Italy at the time.
+It was signed on September 3rd by Major-General Walter Bedell Smith for the Allies and Brigade-General Giuseppe Castellano for Italy.
+The armistice's signing took place at a summit in an Allied military camp at Cassibile, Sicily, which had recently been occupied by the Allies.
+The armistice was approved by both Victor Emmanuel III and Marshal Pietro Badoglio, who was serving as Prime Minister of Italy at the time.
+The signing of the armistice was kept secret on that day, and was announced to the media on September 8th.

-Germany moved rapidly by attacking Italian forces in Italy (8–19 September), southern France and the Balkans, and freeing Benito Mussolini (12 September).
-The Italian forces were quickly defeated, and most of Italy was occupied by German troops, who established a puppet state, the Italian Social Republic.
-The king, the Italian government, and most of the Navy escaped to territories occupied by the Allies.
+Nazi Germany responded by attacking Italian forces in Italy, southern France and the Balkans, and freeing Benito Mussolini on 12 September.
+The Italian forces were forcefully disbanded in the north and centre of the country, with most of Italy being occupied by the Germans, who established a puppet state, the Italian Social Republic led by Mussolini.
+The king, the Italian government and most of the Navy fled to southern Italy under the protection of the Allies.
+An Italian resistance movement emerged in German-occupied Italy.